aridoza/foundational-java/functional-programming-lesson/03-functional-interfaces/README.md

 - get - this will trigger execution of the lambda body

 **A Good Supplier Strategy**
-A good strategy for using Supplier is for scenarios that require no input but may be expensive to run.
-Suppliers leverage lazy evaluation, meaning they won't executed until actually needed.
-You can use that to your advantage to avoid making the expensive method call until it's absolutely need.
+Suppliers are espcially valuable in situations that may be expensive to run, even though they might not even be used!
+Suppliers leverage lazy evaluation, meaning they won't execute until actually needed.
+You can use that to your advantage to avoid making the expensive method unless and until it's absolutely need.
 The following demo will help explain it better.

 ## Demo - Supplier
-The following demo will show an example of how using a Supplier could save you from running an expensive operation when it's not necessary.
+The following demo shows an example of using a Supplier to save you from running an expensive operation when it's not necessary.
 Let's say you have the following:

     public static void main(String[] args) {